bsdimp/freebsd-git-docs/mini-primer.md

   that have led us to generate a new export to be the source of truth, which will as a result have new hashes.

-- The new cgit beta repo (https://cgit-beta.freebsd.org/src.git) is in the process of becoming the authoritative repository (and history) for the project.
-It is currently being refined, which may lead to further hash changes.
-Once it moves into production (and the hashes are finalized), its URls will be https://git.freebsd.org/src.git, https://git.freebsd.org/src.git (or anongit@git.FreeBSD.org:src.git).
+- The new git repo (https://cgit.freebsd.org/src.git) is the authoritative repository (and history) for the project.
+Its cloning URLs are https://git.freebsd.org/src.git, ssh://anongit@git.FreeBSD.org/src.git or ssh://git@gitrepo.FreeBSD.org/src.git (developers with SSH key only).

 The new repository should be used as $URL in the commands below.